 Mr. Smith is revealing and initiating Professional Learning Communities and interventions to support all types’ of student learners, and establishing collaborative teacher teams (Professional Learning Communities) to support success for Climate and Culture and to improve instruction and assessment district wide.
 Mr. Smith’s number one goal and focus has been student learning and achievement, student and staff safety, and developing a proficient budget for the district.

 Under Mr. Smith’s leadership the elementary, middle school, and high school will strive to meet mandates and testing such as: ESSA, NWEA, ISTEP, ECA, SAT, and ACT scores, and will display improvements at all levels.

-Mr. Smith was also nominated as Superintendent of the Year in 2012 by other superintendent’s in Indiana.
+Mr. Smith was also nominated as Superintendent of the Year in 2012 by another superintendent’s in region one.

 Mr. Smith ‘s educational background includes an Educational Specialist degree from Indiana State University with concentration in Leadership in School Business Affairs, Master of Science in Secondary Administration from Indiana State University, Masters of Science degree from Indiana University, and a Bachelor of Science degree from Ball State University.
 He is licensed in superintendence, secondary administration and supervision, and has a life license in teaching content areas of Physical Education and Health.